|What's new on Flutetree

 2006.12.09 - Added Fum, Fum, Fum to the songbook.
 This is a Spanish [Catalan] Christmas carol, also arranged for NAF by John Sarantos.

 2006.12.08 - Added The First Noel to the songbook, another arrangement by John Sarantos.
 While testing this page, I discovered a printing bug under Internet Explorer 7.
 It was not respecting the way I was previously doing page breaks, so I made a tweak to the code, which introduces an extra gap with the on screen version.
-It should only be noticable by the most observant eye...
+It should only be noticeable by the most observant eye...

 2006.12.07 - Added Baloo, Lammy to the songbook.
 This is a Scottish Christmas carol, arranged for NAF by John Sarantos.

 Late tonight, I fixed a bug with the notation system that Flutetree uses.
 It has been a while since I've had any issues with it.
-Well Scott S. was using the song writing tool to arrange pices for multiple flutes.
+Well Scott S. was using the song writing tool to arrange pieces for multiple flutes.
 He discovered measures were not being counted correctly when a piece begins with measures that only contain rests.
 The restful measures make sense when one is coordinating multiple flutes on paper.
 It turned out an easy thing to fix, only one line of new code was required.
 So thanks to Scott for catching this bug.

 2006.12.06 - Added Away in a Manger to the songbook.
 This Christmas carol is thought to have originated in a German Lutheran colony of Pennsylvania in the late 1800s.
 Thanks to John Sarantos for this arrangement.